ladybug-podcast/ladybug-website/src/episodes/2019-08-26-career-paths-in-tech/index.md

 length: "49:58"
 ---

-## Sponsors
+# Sponsors

-Shout out to our sponsors for supporting the LadyBug Podcast!
+A huge thank you to our sponsors for supporting the LadyBug Podcast!
+Interested in becoming a Ladybug Podcast sponsor?
+Head over to our Contact page for more details.

 <a class="image-link" target="_blank" href="https://www.sanity.io/ladybug"><img src="../../images/sponsors/sanity.svg" alt="Sanity.io"></a>